-And both the US and Russia hate and fear Sunni supremacism
+And both Russia and the United States hate and fear Sunni supremacism

 The United States is not about to fully abandon the Middle East, tempting though that is for the superpower’s citizens.
 It must continue to secure energy supplies for its allies in Europe and Asia; it is now hyper-aware that conflict in the Middle East can spill over to crucial allies in Europe in the form of both refugees and terror attacks; and its elites, short-sighted though they can be, are still dimly cognizant that forces in the Middle East want to create an anti-American Islamist superpower, whether led by Tehran, Mecca, Cairo or Ankara.